hirzi/LSD/README.md

 	python lsd_high_sumstats_calculator_OBS.py genomes_filelist.txt -d 40 -d 40 -q 0 -m 2 -o 2popModel -f ABC -r single --startPos 1 --endPos 99999 --mindepth 10 --maxdepth 500 --windowSize 5000 --windowStep 1000 –pooled

 In these commands, we have applied the same filtering regime as in the simulated data.

+For more information on the available options for LSD-High, you can run:

+	python lsd_high_sumstats_calculator_OBS.py -h

 #  iii) Remove correlation between summary statistics
 To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation.
 We can calculate PLS coefficients via find_pls.r.
 We want to find the minimum number of PLS components that explains the majority of the signal.
 Hence, a strategy is two run this in two steps: 1) run for # PLS components = # of summary statistics. find_pls.r will output a plot which helps determine what the optimum number of PLS components is.
 2) Re-run find_pls.r with the optimum number of PLS components.
 Be sure to modify the following lines in this script depending on the format of your summary statistics file.